shader-slang/stdlib-reference/global-decls/GetAttributeAtVertex.md

 ## Description

 Get the value of a vertex attribute at a specific vertex.

- The `GetAttributeAtVertex()` function can be used in a fragment shader to get the value of the given `attribute` at the vertex of the primitive that corresponds to the given `vertexIndex`.
+The <span class='code'><a href="/stdlib-reference/global-decls/GetAttributeAtVertex">GetAttributeAtVertex</a>()</span> function can be used in a fragment shader to get the value of the given <span class='code'>attribute</span> at the vertex of the primitive that corresponds to the given <span class='code'>vertexIndex</span>.

- Note that the `attribute` must have been a declared varying input to the fragment shader with the `nointerpolation` modifier.
+Note that the <span class='code'>attribute</span> must have been a declared varying input to the fragment shader with the <span class='code'>nointerpolation</span> modifier.

 This function can be applied to scalars, vectors, and matrices of built-in scalar types.

 ## Signature